-Can't tell the difference between a rhombus from a rectangle?
+Can't tell a rhombus from a rectangle?
 Don't worry.
 We've got you covered.
 After enough rounds of this game, you'll be well-equipped to deal with any quadrilateral that dares to cross your path.

 Click through these multiple games to double check that you remember all the properties of the different quadrilaterals.
 From guessing games and multiple choice questions to helpful glossaries and lists of theorems, hop on over to test your knowledge of rectangles, trapezoids, and rhombi and how they're alike or different.

 Think you have what it takes to figure out this parallelogram proof?
 We'll tell you now: it's a doozy.
 Solve this one, and feel free to do a few more while you're at it.
 Perfect the art of proving statements about quadrilaterals.
 Sounds easy, but it's not as simple as you might think.